Company Name – Amara Raja Batteries Limited (Amara Raja)

 3. What is my view on company valuation?

-Amara Raja’s stock price has provided dismal returns of (~37%) for last 1-year period.
-Stock has been in oversold position with FIIs & DIIs selling their stakes (Clarios ARBL Holdings LP sold 10% stake).
+Amara Raja’s stock price has had no return for the last 1-year period.
+The stock has been in an oversold position with FIIs & DIIs paring down their stakes (Clarios which is a strategic investor sold a 10% stake).

-Amara Raja trades at a P/E (TTM) of 17x vs Exide Industries at a multiple of 19x.
-Long term average P/E (5 year) of Amara Raja is around 25x & for Exide around 19x.
-EV/EBITDA (TTM) wise both the companies trade at around 9x.
+Amara Raja trades at a P/E (TTM) of 16x vs Exide Industries at a multiple of 20x.
+The long-term average P/E (5 years) of Amara Raja is around 23x & for Exide around 19x.
+EV/EBITDA (TTM) wise Amara Raja trades at 7.8x vs Exide at 9.6x.

-Company looks fairly valued at current market price, investors having a long-term outlook can buy after getting clarity on APPCB stand on the company’s operations.
+Company looks fairly valued at the current market price, and investors having a long-term outlook can evaluate after getting clarity on the high court ruling on the APPCB issue.
+However, the matter could drag on as the losing party may file in the Supreme Court of India to review High Court's decision.

 4. What are the risks to the investment analysis?